Long Beach, CA90810

 Mortgage and Risk — Long Beach, CA

-According to the latest data from the U.S. Department of Housing and Urban Development (HUD) as of 2023, the number of mortgages originated in Long Beach, CA in that year was 234.
-75.0% of all primary home loans were conventional, the remainder were government-backed loans, such as FHA loans.
-The average loan-to-value for all loans was 55.0%.
-Of those, 26.0% were >90% loan to value.
-This is considered very high, suggesting that mortgage risk is large in Long Beach, CA. Investor activity in Long Beach, CA is low, as 4.0% of all loans are originated by investors.
-In 2023, 29.0% of all loans were cash-out refinances, suggesting many homeowners are actively tapping their home's equity.
+According to HUD data as of 2023, there were 234 mortgage originations in Long Beach, CA, of which 75.0% of loans were conventional mortgages.
+The average loan-to-value was 55.0%, with 26.0% above 90% LTV (very high).
+This implies large mortgage risk in Long Beach, CA. Investor activity is low, as 4.0% of loans were by investors.
+29.0% of loans were cash-out refinances, suggesting many homeowners are tapping equity.

 Mortgages